nmartin198/pyHS2MF6/docs/_sources/cs_sa_HSPF.rst.txt

   - In the standalone HSPF model, exit #2 for Reaches #1 - #4 represents
     seepage to groundwater from the stream.
 HSPF calculates this seepage using a volume-based, or FTAB, calculation for the standalone model.
-    This volume-based, seepage relationship was part of the calibration to reproduce the gage discharge at the watershed outlet.
+    This volume-based, seepage relationship was manually adjusted to improve the match between simulated discharge at the watershed outlet and gage discharge.

   - If desired, the user can implement a time-based relationship for discharge from an exit.
 Consequently, a time-based relationship